 By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Feb 1, 2021)

-Here are some of the reasons why Carleton University was selected as one of National Capital Region's Top Employers (2021):
+Here are some of the reasons why Canada Council for the Arts was selected as one of National Capital Region's Top Employers (2021):

 - Canada Council for the Arts helps employees plan securely for the future with a defined benefit pension plan, retirement planning assistance, and health benefits that extend to retirees (no age limit and up to 50 per cent premium coverage)

 - Canada Council for the Arts supports employees who want to start a family with generous maternity and parental leave top-up payments and also offers flexible work arrangements to help as they transition to their roles as parents (including the option for a phased-in return to work)